shrestabs/ucsc-incominggrad/README.md

 > If you joined with an advisor already in your mind (who most likely interviewed you), your Prof. probably mailed you about how he/she plans to onboard you.
 If you don't have anyone in your mind, you will have enough time to network in the first 2 quarters and join a lab group.

 - Find advisor (Masters)?
 > Master's students will need advisors for advising their Master's project or thesis.
 Depending on the Professor, you will be expected to commit for 2-3 quarters and deliver something to the lab or Prof's work.
-This contribution will be decide you CMPS296/CMPS299 course grade.
+This contribution will decide your CMPS296/CMPS299 course grade.

 INSURANCE